-It is estimated that between 700-800 refugees are resettled in the Lansing area each year.
-Many of these refugees come to Lansing in their late teenage years and are often unable to complete the credits needed to graduate high school with a diploma.
+For over 45 years, Lansing has been a leader in refugee resettlement.
+Many refugees come to Lansing in their late teenage years, or as adults, and are often unable to complete the credits needed to graduate high school with a diploma before they age out.
 This is a typical occurrence for young refugees, regardless of educational history or English language fluency (although these are additional challenges for many refugees).

 Failing to engage these refugees with the support they need to obtain a diploma has inhibited the contributive potential of the refugee community within Lansing, and thus, if not properly addressed, is certain to have a severe and sustained negative impact on the struggling Lansing economy.

 GIL is the only organization of its kind in the Lansing area, and the only viable access these students have to obtain diplomas.
 Although some GED programs exist, GED tests tend to be insurmountable for English Language Learners (ELL).
 The GIL solution is to provide these refugees with a supportive, educational environment where English can be practiced and learned while other academic subject areas are mastered.

 510 W. Ottawa St, Lansing, MI 48933, US

 6:00pm - 9:00pm